Shigella flexneri: Infectious cycle

 Shigella flexneri contains a virulence plasmid that codes for three virulence factors: a type-3 secretion system (T3SS), invasion plasmid antigen proteins (IPA proteins), and IcsA (used for cell-to-cell spread).

 Upon infection, S. flexneri injects the host cell cytoplasm with ipa proteins using the T3SS—a needle-and-syringe-like apparatus common to many Gram-negative pathogens.
 These ipa proteins induce "membrane ruffling" by the host cell.
 Membrane ruffling creates membrane pockets which capture and engulf the bacteria.
 Once inside, S. flexneri uses host cell actin for propulsion to move directly from cell to cell using a cellular mechanism known as paracytophagy, similarly to the bacterial pathogen Listeria monocytogenes.

 Shigella flexneri is able to inhibit the acute inflammatory response in the initial stage of infection by using an effector protein, OspI, which is encoded by ORF169b on the Shigella large plasmid and secreted by the type III secretion system.
 It dampens the inflammatory response during bacterial invasion by suppressing the TNF-α-receptor-associated factor 6 (TRAF6)-mediated signalling pathway.
 OspI has glutamine deamidase activity, and is able to selectively deaminate glutamine at position 100 in UBC13 to glutamate, and this results in a failure of the E2 ubiquitin-conjugating activity which is required for TRAF6 activation.

+Shigella flexneri host cells have created a way by which they try to prevent the bacteria from moving by preventing the bacteria actin based motility.
+This happens by inducing septin-cage formation inside the cells and trapping the bacteria so that they are immobilized, their reproduction is inhibited and the bacteria are targeted for autophagy.
+The shigella T3SS is regulated by various effector proteins.
+From these the kinase effector OspG has been proven to facilitate escaping from the septic-cage.
+The injection of the effector protein into the host cells reduces CAND1 (substrate introducing protein) association with the Cullin-RING-ubiquitin ligases (CRLs) (E3 ubiquitin-ligases) due to phosphorylation by the OspG kinase effector.
+This leads to an altered ubiquitination landscape in the cells as right substrate proteins are not introduces.
+The altered ubiquitination has proven to affect also septins by inducing their ubiquitination compared to non-infected state.
+This ubiquitination prevents them from forming higher filamentous septin structures needed for septin-ring formation as the septin monomers cannot interact normally with each other.
+This is just one of the factors which highlight the T3SS effect on evading the host cell immune responses.